yellowsnow/GroovyUtils/README.txt

 1- Introduction

-This project consists of some few utilities that i think might useful for many IT projects that require some quick and dirty scripts for frequent use.
+This project consists of some few utilities that i think might be useful for many IT projects that require some quick and dirty scripts for frequent use.

-The utilities are organized in folders, for now, the actual utilities are : xls : basic excel spreadsheet manipulation utilities based on apache POI project (http://poi.apache.org)
+The utilities are organized in folders, for now, the actual utilities are :

+	xls : basic excel spreadsheet manipulation utilities based on apache POI project (http://poi.apache.org)

 2- Licence